-The subject property comprises a converted flat laid out over the first and attic levels of a former two storey and attic detached villa which has been converted and extended to form three separate flatted dwellings in total.

-The subjects are located in the Pollokshields district of Glasgow where surrounding properties vary in age and character.
+The subject property comprises a converted flat laid out over the first floor of a former two storey detached villa which has been converted and extended to form three separate flatted dwellings throughout.
+The subjects are located within the Pollokshields district of Glasgow where surrounding properties are similar in age and character.